Sales Training Courses Directory

 - M – Multi-Day Onsite Training Course

 All things being equal or close to it, people like working with people they know and trust.
 This relationship-selling course focuses on the skills salespeople need to foster strong relationships with their clients and customers in an age where many customers complete the bulk of their initial research before picking up the phone.
 During this interactive and hands-on workshop, we will explore the customer-centric mindset, unique selling proposition, customer pain points, the relationship-selling process, networking, sales call choreography, responses to objections, closing skills, and servicing relationships after an initial sale.
+This workshop is ideal for anyone who wants to learn consultative selling skills.

 This introductory course addresses the fundamentals of sales and the selling process.
 It is designed for those new to the field and for people who have recently had sales added to their existing workplace responsibilities.
 During the workshop, participants will explore the salesperson’s role, articulate the features and benefits of the products and services they offer, describe and follow their organization’s sales model, adhere to processes for staying organized, research their customers, follow up appropriately, and build rapport with their customers and clients.